 Catholic Health Association ‘Pleased’ With HHS Mandate Rule

-WASHINGTON — The Catholic Health Association signaled this week that it would accept the White House’s “accommodation” for religious employers that opposed the federal contraception mandate on moral grounds but were not exempt from compliance with the law.
+WASHINGTON — The Catholic Health Association signaled July 8 that it would accept the White House’s "accommodation" for religious employers that opposed the federal contraception mandate on moral grounds but were not exempt from compliance with the law.

 Taking a step with unpredictable consequences for ongoing efforts to secure legal and legislative remedies to the Health and Human Services’ mandate, CHA expressed satisfaction with the outcome of its negotiations with the White House.